traumverloren/traumverloren.github.io/README.md

-# Made with <3 with Bootstrap3 & jQuery.
+# My Portfolio: Made with <3 withOUT Bootstrap3 & jQuery.

-#### Showcasing my work at Space Babies and in my free time.

-##### For third reboot of my personal portfolio, I dove back into a simple & clean Bootstrap design.
+#### Went for a minimalist/brutalist style for this version of my personal website.